- High-Level Design

 Literals are organized into groups whose represent various literal types.
 Having these groups consuming less space than assigning flag bits to each literal.

-(In the followings, the mentioned ranges represent those indicies which are greater than or equal to the left side and less than the right side of the range.
+(In the followings, the mentioned ranges represent those indices which are greater than or equal to the left side and less than the right side of the range.
 For example a range between

-literal_end fields of the byte-code header contains those indicies, which are greater than or equal to
+literal_end fields of the byte-code header contains those indices, which are greater than or equal to

 and less than